University of Tirana

 The University of Tirana (Universiteti I Tiranës, abbreviated UT) is a public university located at the central borough of Tirana 10 in Tirana, Albania.
-It was established as the State University of Tirana in 1957 through merging of five existing institutes of higher education.
+It was established as the State University of Tirana (SUT) in 1957 through merging of five existing institutes of higher education.

 The main building was planned by Italian architect, Gherardo Bosio at the beginning of 1940.
 It is situated at the Mother Teresa Square, south of the city center of Tirana.

 The primary language of instruction is Albanian, but there are a number of faculties of foreign languages which are carried out in English, French, Greek, Italian, Spanish, German, Chinese and other languages.

 The University of Tirana was founded in 1957 as the State University of Tirana (Universiteti Shtetëror i Tiranës), through the merging of five existing institutes of higher education, the most important of which was the Institute of Sciences, founded in 1947.
 Immediately after the death of Enver Hoxha in 1985, the university was renamed the Enver Hoxha University of Tirana (Universiteti i Tiranës Enver Hoxha) until 1992.

 Academics and size

 The university is the largest and highest ranking university in Albania.
 It includes eight colleges, 50 academic departments, and 41 study programs or majors.
 Most programs are offered in Tirana; a few smaller affiliated campuses are located in other Albanian cities, including Saranda in the southern part of the country and Kukës in the north.
-It offers three-year Bachelor, one- or two-year Master, and three- to five-year doctorate degree programs, in accordance with the Bologna system.
+It offers three-year bachelor's, one- or two-year maste'sr, and three- to five-year doctorate degree programs, in accordance with the Bologna system.

 The current campus is urban and decentralised.
 A new large and centralised campus has been planned in the southeast periphery of Tirana.
-Students dorms are grouped in a separate location called Student City (Qyteti Studenti) in southeast Tirana.
+Student dorms are grouped in a separate location called Student City (Qyteti Studenti) in southeast Tirana.

-UT is the biggest university in Albania, and among the biggest in Europe with 35 000 students.
+UT is the biggest university in Albania, and among the biggest in Europe with 35,000 students.
 In 2013 the college accepted 95 new Ph.D. students.
 These are students in possession of bachelor's degrees.